Xaleed/AdjustedPrice_P/README.md

 * [Description](#Description)

 ## Price Adjustment
  An important issue in the Iranian stock market is the adjustment of stock prices after the capital injection.
-In this work, in this work, we want to calculate the adjusted price of a stock in any arbitrary interval with respect to the end of the interval.
+In this work, we want to calculate the adjusted price of a stock in any arbitrary interval with respect to the end of the interval.
 Consider the following two vector
  ```math
  P = (P_1,P_2,\cdots,P_n) \\
  P^{y} = (P_1^{y},P_2^{y},\cdots,P_n^{y}).